5 Things Salespeople Won’t Do Five Years From Now

 1. Ignoring their digital presence

-Up until now, many salespeople have gotten away with avoiding social media and cultivating some sort of online presence.
-Those days are nearing an end as prospects expect to be able to look up the person they’re speaking to, even if its just a cursory Google search.
+For years, many salespeople got away with avoiding social media and cultivating some sort of online presence.
+Those days are over as prospects expect to be able to look up the person they’re speaking to, even if its just a cursory Google search.
 The salesperson of the future will mind their digital presence the same way salespeople 40 years ago minded their suits.
 You don’t have to become an online influencer, but you do need to be online.

 2. Making decisions without data